Latest updates

 AccessWaikatoPakeho

-ACAT has been working behind the scenes toward re-opening Pakeho crag, and has recently signed a Memorandum of Understanding with the landowners and started re-bolting the crag to remove safety issues.
+ACAT has been working behind the scenes toward re-opening Pakeho crag, and has recently signed a Memorandum of Understanding with the landowners and started re-bolting the crag.
 Pakeho is a beautiful limestone crag in the Waitomo area popular with beginner-intermediate climbers and instruction groups.
-It was closed in 2022...
+It was closed in 2022 for reasons including...

 NorthlandAccessWairere Boulders